mylittletony/mylittletony.github.io/_posts/2016-10-13-case-study-n-share.markdown

 <p>We’re a digital marketing company based in Brazil.
 We use WiFi to gather information and offer guest access to the users.
 The users send information about themselves, receive coupons or even watch a video.</p>

-<h2>How did you hear about Cucumber?</h2>
+<h2>How did you hear about CT WiFi?</h2>

 <p>Through Google.</p>

-<h2>What do you use Cucumber for?</h2>
+<h2>What do you use CT WiFI for?</h2>

-<p>As we have our own marketing and business intelligence platform, we use Cucumber for the network management and use the splash pages.
+<p>As we have our own marketing and business intelligence platform, we use CT WiFi for the network management and use the splash pages.
 We use the API to integrate the platform with ours.</p>

-<h2>And why were you looking for a solution like Cucumber?</h2>
+<h2>And why were you looking for a solution like CT WiFi?</h2>

 <p>In Brazil, the WiFi marketing business is blooming.
 We’re ahead of the competition and we were looking for a more affordable solution so we could offer our clients more than just Meraki, Aruba or Aerohive.
-We did find some other platforms but Cucumber had the best hardware options.</p>
+We did find some other platforms but CT WiFi had the best hardware options.</p>

 <h2>What’s your favourite feature?</h2>